prakashricha/BellyButton-Analysis/README.md

 ##  Heroku

-Deployed your Flask app to Heroku.
+Deployed Flask app to Heroku.

 ## Used Flask API

-Use Flask API starter code to serve the data needed for your plots.
+Used Flask API starter code to serve the data needed for your plots.

 ![Image](https://github.com/prakashricha/BellyButton-Analysis/blob/master/Dashboard.PNG)